MWatty/hike_ireland/README.md

 ### Landing Page

-* A navigation bar is, as expected, located across the top of the page, this notifies the user of the home page, log in and registration
+* A navigation bar is, as expected, located across the top of the page, this notifies the user of the home page, log in and registration.
-* There is a search function should the user wish to search for an hike by name or location.
+* There is a search function should the user wish to search for a hike by name or location.
 * There is also a card deck with details of the hikes that have been uploaded and the user can gather details from here.
 * The footer container links to social media and a copyright symbol.

 ### Log In / Registration

-* These are standard simple log in / registration pages allowing the user to simply move navigate between each.
+* These are standard simple log in / registration pages allowing the user to simply navigate between each.

 ### Profile Page

-* This page identified the user
+* This page welcomes the user and clear shows that this is teh users own profile page.
-* Shows the hikes the user has added
+* Shows the hikes the user has added.
-* A button on this page prompts the user to add more hikes
+* A button on this page prompts the user to add more hikes.
 * Also allows the user to edit or delete hikes taking them to an edit page or confirming a deletion should they wish to do so.

 ### Add Hike

-* A form is is used here to gather information from the user, once complete this is uploaded to the maing landing page and the users profile.
+* A form is is used here to gather information from the user, once complete this is uploaded to the main landing page and the users profile page.

 ### Edit Hike

-* This is the same form format as above, although the fields have been populated with the information already inputted onto the system
+* This is the same form format as above, although the fields have been populated with the information already inputted onto the system.

 ### Features left to implement

-* An interactive map of Ireland showing the exact locations of the hikes
+* An interactive map of Ireland showing the exact locations of the hikes.
-* User reviews of the hikes
+* User reviews of the hikes.
-* Additional features such as what available in terms of facilities near the hikes i.e toilets, campgrounds etc
+* Additional features such as what available in terms of facilities near the hikes i.e toilets, campgrounds etc.
-* A shopping feature could be added
+* A shopping feature could be added.
 * A weather feature of the current weather in each of the locations.
 * The addition of a fall back image should there be any issues with the user uploading a URL for their image.